 - Business and Marketing: Business degrees are popular because they are so versatile; they can provide entry-level skills for almost any industry, and can be especially helpful for skilled labor workers who want to start their own business someday.
 While most business degrees are at the bachelor or master's level, technical schools may offer associate degree programs in business, with courses such as math, statistics, economics, communications, social science, computer technology, and more.

 - Personal and Culinary Services: This category of major includes a number of personal services such as food services, cosmetology and funeral services, among others.
 The large metro area of New York City is probably one of the reasons why personal and culinary services are so popular in New York state.
-According to data from the U.S. Bureau of Labor Statistics, New York City will likely be a great place to start off after graduation, and there are a huge number of culinary schools and cosmetology schools in New York City as well.
+According to data from the U.S. Bureau of Labor Statistics, New York City will likely be a great place to start off after graduation, and there are a huge number of culinary trade schools and cosmetology trade schools in New York City as well.

 Other popular vocational degrees in New York include firefighting and protective service, mechanic and repair technologies, homeland security, and law enforcement.